• Skip to primary navigation

 • Seven Academic Houses provide academic and career advising and support, peer mentoring and a greater sense of community for students.

-• 64 residency and fellowship programs with about 700 residents/fellows within the COM.
-Approximately 150 additional family medicine residents and two sports medicine fellows train at 7 of the 8 UAMS Regional Campuses, where the faculty have COM appointments.
+• More than 65 ACGME-accredited residency and fellowship programs with about 700 residents/fellows within the COM.
+Approximately 150 additional family medicine residents and two sports medicine fellows train at seven of the UAMS Regional Campuses, where the faculty have COM appointments.

-• Medical Scholars in Public Health post-baccalaureate program, a partnership of the UAMS colleges of Medicine, Public Health and Pharmacy, welcomed its first 15 students in 2021.
+• Medical Scholars in Public Health post-baccalaureate program, a partnership of the UAMS colleges of Medicine, Public Health and Pharmacy, launched in 2021.
 Students work toward a Masters in Public Health while preparing for future application and admission to medical school.

 Patient Care

 We are part of UAMS Health, a statewide health system.
-Faculty physicians provide care to patients at UAMS’ main and regional campuses and clinics, Arkansas Children’s Hospital, the VA Medical Center and Baptist Health.
+Faculty physicians provide care to patients at UAMS’ main and regional campuses and clinics, Arkansas Children’s, Arkansas State Hospital, Baptist Health and much of the Central Arkansas Veterans Healthcare System.

 Research

-• Innovative research in many areas, including myeloma and other cancers, cardiovascular disease, osteoporosis, infectious disease, mental health illnesses and biomedical informatics.
+• Faculty researchers are recognized for excellence in many areas including cancer, cardiovascular disease, muscle and bone health, infectious disease, mental health illnesses and biomedical informatics.

 • The UAMS Translational Research Institute, supported by a Clinical and Translational Science Award (CTSA) from the National Institutes of Health, accelerates research that improves health and health care.

-• Arkansas INBRE (IDeA Networks of Biomedical Research Excellence), funded by the NIH, supports mentorship-focused biomedical research for undergraduate college students and faculty.
+• Arkansas INBRE (IDeA Networks of Biomedical Research Excellence), funded by the NIH, supports mentorship-focused biomedical research for undergraduate college students and faculty in Arkansas.

-• Institutional member and administrative home of the Arkansas Biosciences Institute, a research consortium dedicated to improving the health of Arkansans.
+• UAMS is the institutional member and administrative home of the Arkansas Biosciences Institute, a research consortium dedicated to improving the health of Arkansans.

 Statewide Reach

-• UAMS Institute for Digital Health & Innovation is working to eliminate health disparities through digital health innovations.
-The institute is home to acclaimed programs in maternal-fetal medicine, life-saving stroke care, trauma telemedicine and much more.
+• UAMS Institute for Digital Health & Innovation is working to eliminate health disparities in Arkansas and beyond.
+Using digital health and health care innovations that embrace technology, the institute is improving access to and the quality of clinical care,education and research

 • Seven regional Centers on Aging, overseen by the Donald W. Reynolds Institute on Aging, provide education, specialized care and other services for older Arkansans and their families.